 2.3.2 Determination of crude protein

-The protein content of the samples was determined using the method of AOAC (17).
-Blend samples (0.20 g) was weighed into a Kjeldahl flask.
+The protein content of the samples was determined using AOAC methods (17).
+Blended samples (0.20 g) was weighed into a Kjeldahl flask.
 Ten millilitres of concentrated sulphuric acid was added followed by one Kjeltec tablet.
 The mixture was digested on heating racket to obtain a clear solution.
 The digestate was cooled, and made up to 75ml with distilled water and transferred onto kjeldahl distillation unit followed by the addition of 50 mL of 40 % sodium hydroxide solution.
 The mixture was then distilled and the ammonia formed in the mixture was subsequently distilled into 25 ml, 2 % boric acid solution containing 0.5 ml of the mixture of 100 ml of bromocresol green solution (prepared by dissolving 100 mg of bromocresol green in 100 ml of methanol) and 70 ml of methyl red solution (prepared by dissolving 100 mg of methyl red in 100 ml methanol) as indicators.
 The distillate collected was titrated with 0.05M HCl.
 Blank determination was carried out by excluding the sample from the above procedure

 Crude protein %= 1.401 ×M×F ml titrant-ml blanksample weight (2)